 *All students and parents of Wheeling Country Day School need to be made aware of the following:

-The School is using Zoom as its technology platform to provide academic services remotely.
+The School uses Zoom as its technology platform to provide academic services remotely.
 All student and non-student participants may access and use Zoom.
 Use of Zoom is subject to its privacy policy (available at: zoom.us/privacy) and its terms of service (available at: zoom.us/terms).
 Families who have questions about the various vendors which the school uses to facilitate learning and social-emotional support may reach out to obtain access to their privacy policies.

 The host may be recording Zoom sessions for asynchronous viewing by those who cannot attend the “live” event.
 Any recording will be announced at the start of the meeting.